 All competitive applications will be reviewed for Site Location, Threshold Factors, Selection Criteria, Required Documents and Financial Feasibility, respectively.
-Tax Exempt Bond financed developments will be reviewed for all except the Selection Criteria; ; however all Tax Exempt Bond application must score a minimum of 70 points.
+Tax Exempt Bond financed developments will be reviewed and must score a minimum of 70 points.
 Any application that does not meet the requirements of each component will be disqualified.